InvasiveH8ter/NASDM/README.md

 Non-Indigenous Aquatic Species Distribution Modeling Toolset
 ----
 The Following provides detailed instructions to produce yearly environmental images, pull occurence data from the USGS NAS database and to produce a visualization of risk for spread with performance metrics.
+These instructions include screenshots to help walk you through setup and running of this workflow.
+Instructions for customization are also integrated throughout the various scripts used for this workflow.
+The locations for the blocks of code for specific customization are provided at the end of this document.

 ---
 ## Setup (for Windows OS)